 You Tube video link on this topic is shared below:

 Prof.(Dr.) Priya Sepaha

 Jurisdiction is an aspect of state sovereignty and it refers to judicial, legislative and administrative competence.
 Jurisdiction may be defined as power or authority of a court to hear and determine a case, to adjudicate and exercise any judicial power in relation to it by taking cognizance of matters presented before the court.
 There are two kinds of jurisdiction of courts-

 The Indian Penal Code, 1860 is one of the most comprehensive penal code anywhere in the world.
-It applies all over India expect in the territory of Jammu and Kashmir.
-However, in certain cases, IPC may have extra territorial jurisdiction as well.
+It applies all over India except in the territory of Jammu and Kashmir.
+However, in certain cases, IPC may have extraterritorial jurisdiction as well.